 - the denial of adequate personnel to perform duties;

 - frequent replacement of members of the staff;

 - frequent and undesirable changes in the location of an office;

 - the refusal to assign meaningful work;

 - unwarranted disciplinary action;

 - unfair work performance evaluations;

 - a reduction in pay;

 - the denial of a promotion;

 - a dismissal;

-- a transfer:
+- a transfer;

 - frequent changes in working hours or workdays;

 - an unfair grade;

 - an unfavorable reference letter.

-a.
+- a.
 Employees

-- i.
-An employee who believes that he or she has been subjected to retaliation may file a retaliation complaint with his or her immediate supervisor, who will in turn immediately contact the Title IX Coordinator or any other responsible employee designated by the institution [one of the officials listed above]. - ii.
-If the employee feels uncomfortable about discussing the alleged retaliation with the immediate supervisor, the employee should feel free to bypass the supervisor and file a complaint with [ene of the other listed officials] the Title IX Coordinator, any responsible employee designated by the institution or with any other supervisor. - iii.
-After receiving any employee's complaint of an incident of alleged retaliation, the supervisor will immediately contact [any of the individuals listed above] the Title IX Coordinator or a responsible employee designated by the institution to forward the complaint, to discuss it and/or to report the action taken.
+- 1. An employee who believes that he or she has been subjected to retaliation may file a retaliation complaint with his or her immediate supervisor, who will in turn immediately contact the Title IX coordinator or any other responsible employee designated by the institution.

+- 2. If the employee feels uncomfortable about discussing the alleged retaliation with the immediate supervisor, the employee should feel free to bypass the supervisor and file a complaint with the Title IX coordinator, any responsible employee designated by the institution or with any other supervisor.

+- 3. After receiving any employee's complaint of an incident of alleged retaliation, the supervisor will immediately contact the Title IX coordinator or a responsible employee designated by the institution to forward the complaint, to discuss it and/or to report the action taken.
 The supervisor has a responsibility to act even if the individuals involved do not report to that supervisor.

-b.
-Students

-- i.
-A student who believes that he or she has been subjected to retaliation may file a retaliation complaint with his or her major department chair or director of an administrative unit, who will in turn immediately contact [ene of the officials listed above] the Title IX Coordinator or any responsible employee designated by the institution. - ii.
-If the student feels uncomfortable about discussing the alleged retaliation with the department chair or director of an administrative unit, the student should feel free to bypass the person and file a complaint with [ene of the above officials] the Title IX Coordinator, a responsible employee designated by the institution, or to any chair, dean, or director of an administrative unit who will in turn immediately contact one of the those officials [listed above] to forward the complaint, to discuss it and/or to report the action taken.
+- b.
+Students - 1.
+A student who believes that he or she has been subjected to retaliation may file a retaliation complaint with his or her major department chair or director of an administrative unit, who will in turn immediately contact the Title IX coordinator or any responsible employee designated by the institution. - 2.
+If the student feels uncomfortable about discussing the alleged retaliation with the department chair or director of an administrative unit, the student should feel free to bypass the person and file a complaint with the Title IX coordinator, a responsible employee designated by the institution, or to any chair, dean, or director of an administrative unit who will in turn immediately contact one of the those officials to forward the complaint, to discuss it and/or to report the action taken.
 The chair, dean or director of an administrative unit has a responsibility to act even if the individuals involved do not report to that person. - c.
-Complaints of retaliation under Title IX must be immediately provided to the Title IX Coordinator.
+Complaints of retaliation under Title IX must be immediately provided to the Title IX coordinator.

-8. False Reports
+8. False Reports.

 Because discrimination and sexual harassment frequently involve interactions between persons that are not witnessed by others, reports of discrimination or sexual harassment cannot always be substantiated by additional evidence.
 Lack of corroborating evidence or "proof" should not discourage individuals from reporting discrimination or sexual harassment under this policy.
-However, individuals who make reports that are later found to have been intentionally false or made maliciously without regard for truth, may be subject to disciplinary action under the applicable institution [University] and Board of Regents disciplinary procedures.
+However, individuals who make reports that are later found to have been intentionally false or made maliciously without regard for truth, may be subject to disciplinary action under the applicable institution and Board of Regents disciplinary procedures.
 This provision does not apply to reports made in good faith, even if the facts alleged in the report cannot be substantiated by subsequent investigation.

-9. Supervisor[s'] Responsibilities.
+9. Supervisor Responsibilities.